 Instructional Support Workshops

 All Instructional Support workshops are free of charge and open to all Niagara University faculty and staff.
-Workshops are usually announced through The Daily Post approximately two to three weeks prior to the event.
+Workshops are usually announced through The Daily Post.
 Workshops change each semester and are selected based on faculty interest, requests, opportunities and trends in teaching and learning.
 For many workshops, the event may be recorded for those who cannot attend; often, materials or individual tutorials related to workshops are available on demand.
 Faculty are also encouraged to schedule an individual consultation with Instructional Support staff for personalized assistance.

 For information on upcoming workshops or to request an event, please email or call Danyelle Moore.